-Redding died in a plane crash on December 10, 1967, six weeks before this was released and three days after he recorded it.
+Redding died in a plane crash on December 10, 1967, a month before this song was released (January 8, 1968) and three days after he recorded it.
 It was by far his biggest hit and was also the first ever posthumous #1 single in the US.
 Redding was a rising star moving toward mainstream success at the time of his death.
 There is a good chance he would have recorded many more hits if he had lived.

 Stax guitarist Steve Cropper wrote this with Redding.
 Cropper produced the album when Redding died, including this track with various songs Redding had recorded the last few years.
 In a 1990 interview on NPR's Fresh Air, Cropper explained: "Otis was one of those kind of guys who had 100 ideas.
 Anytime he came in to record he always had 10 or 15 different intros or titles, or whatever.
 He had been at San Francisco playing The Fillmore, and he was staying at a boathouse (in Sausalito, across the bay from San Francisco), which is where he got the idea of the ship coming in.
 That's about all he had: 'I watch the ships come in and I watch them roll away again.'
 I took that and finished the lyrics.
 If you listen to the songs I wrote with Otis, most of the lyrics are about him.
 He didn't usually write about himself, but I did.
 'Mr. Pitiful,' 'Sad Song Fa-Fa,' they were about Otis' life.
 'Dock Of The Bay' was exactly that: 'I left my home in Georgia, headed for the Frisco Bay' was all about him going out to San Francisco to perform."